TaBayram/vscode-miisync/README.md

 - Transfer folder between systems.
 ------------

-- View remote directory and download certain folder from it.
+- View remote directory and download certain folder/file from it.
 - Open the current screen with command or right click on index.html

 ## Planned Features